iconify/documentation/documents/pages/articles/cleaning-up-icons/palette.md

 This article is part of [SVG clean up article](./index.md).

-After initial [clean up and validation](./cleanup.md), icon palette is changed.
+After initial [clean up and validation](./cleanup.md), the icon palette is changed.

 There can only be two types of icons:

-- Icons with hardcoded palette.
+- Icons with a hardcoded palette.
 - Monotone icons, which have only one color.

 ## Icons with palette {#palette}